MovalysMDK/mdk-ios-lib-ui/README.md

 # mdk-ios-lib-ui
-**Movalys MDK: IOS library's description**
+**Movalys MDK: IOS Framework's description**

 ## What?

-It is a library of reusable custom UIs provided by the Movalys MDK framework.
+It is a library part of the IOS framework's core and dedicated to user interfaces.

 ## Documentation